OperationCode/exercism-io-mentoring/workstation.md

 This will prompt you to type in a password.
 Set the password to match the database.yml file's password.

-We need to leave postgres running in the background, so open a new terminal window to continue set up.
+We need to leave postgres running in the background, so return to your other terminal window (or open a new one) to continue set up.

 When you are finished running the application, you can close out of postgresql with `\q`.